syn-chromatic/thread-manager-rs/README.md

 ### `➢` Features
 * **Dynamic Thread Management:** ThreadManager allows dynamic resizing of the thread pool, enabling efficient resource utilization based on the workload.

-* **Task Execution:** Submit tasks for execution, and ThreadManager will distribute them among the available worker threads.
+* **Job Execution:** Submit jobs for execution, and ThreadManager will distribute them among the available worker threads.

 * **Thread Status Monitoring:** ThreadManager provides various methods to monitor the status of the thread pool, including active threads, busy threads, waiting threads, job distribution among threads, and more.